COVID Booster Shot: Frequently Asked Questions

 Q: WHICH COVID-19 BOOSTER SHOT IS AVAILABLE?

-A: The COVID vaccines made by Pfizer, Moderna and Johnson & Johnson have received emergency use authorization from the U.S. Food and Drug Administration for booster doses for certain individuals.
+A: The COVID vaccines made by Pfizer, Moderna and Johnson & Johnson have received emergency use authorization from the U.S. Food and Drug Administration for booster doses.

 Q: WHO CAN GET THE COVID BOOSTER SHOT?